-Cybersecurity is always lingering at the back of business owners’ minds these days, as the headlines are filled with reports of data breaches and companies paying massive ransoms to recover their valuable information.
+Cyber attackers are always lingering at the back of business owners’ minds these days, as the headlines are filled with reports of data breaches and companies paying massive ransoms to recover their valuable information.
 Making sure your network security is up to par in 2021 is one resolution you want to keep.

-Amnet’s award-winning cyber team delved into the Verizon Data Breach Investigations Report 2020 to make sure you know the key IT solutions to help your organization stay secure in the new year.
+Amnet, a top rated cybersecurity company serving the Colorado Springs and Denver local areas, delved into the Verizon Data Breach Investigations Report 2020 to make sure you know the key IT solutions to help your organization stay secure in the new year.

-Verizon’s Cybersecurity Takeaways
+Verizon’s Cybersecurity Breaches Takeaways

 1. Who is breaching your network security?

 Although visions of foreign hackers hooded in mystery abound when we think of cyberattacks, the fact is most cybercrime is surprisingly simple and – not surprisingly – motivated by money.
 To avoid detection, most cybercriminals choose the least noticeable ways of entering your network.

 Typically, hackers shoot for the easiest targets – people – by taking advantage of our trusting natures.
 Here’s a breakdown of who is responsible for breaches:

 Over 20% of breaches are caused by human error.
 From email phishing fails to network security configuration mistakes, people are the easiest target for hackers and the most likely fail in your system.
 Meaning: technology alone cannot protect you.